 What that actually means in practice

-1. Tighten the customer description
+1. Sharpen the customer description

 The work starts by removing categories, not adding them.
 Most teams have an ICP that is really a permission structure for chasing too many accounts.